Enterprise Feature Matrix

 Common Questions

-Q: Can either Tango or Zendesk Guide deliver documentation to multiple clients with separate branding?
+Q: Do either Tango or Zendesk Guide support multi-tenant documentation portals for serving multiple client organizations?

 Q: Is there a better alternative to both Tango and Zendesk Guide for enterprise documentation?